 More Interactive Messaging

-One of the best benefits of this system is its allowable file sizes.
-Unlike SMS and MMS, rich communication messages have a file size limit that spans into the megabytes, not kilobytes.
+One of the best benefits of this system is its file sizes.
+Unlike SMS and MMS, rich communication messages have a file size limit that spans into megabytes, not kilobytes.
 This means that you will be able to send more multimedia content to your customers.

 This is another way of increasing engagement by making things more convenient for your customers.
 Instead of waiting for pages to load on their browser app, they can complete a transaction inside their rich communication services-enabled applications.